One Church On Child of Florida - Florida Adoptionis Agency Logo

-Frequently Asked Questions
+Florida Adoptions Frequently Asked Questions

-Q. Who can adopt a child?
+Question Who can adopt a child?

-Q. Do i have to worry about the biological parent(s) taking my child back?
+Question Do i have to worry about the biological parent(s) taking my child back?

-a.
-No. Florida’s children are not made available for adoption until a court has already terminated the parental rights of their birth parents.
+Answer No. Florida’s children are not made available for adoption until a court has already terminated the parental rights of their birth parents.
 So you never have to worry about a biological parent challenging your parental rights.
 This form of adoption is very secure.

-Q. What is the meaning of "Special Needs"?
+Question What is the meaning of "Special Needs"?

-a.
-Federal rules describe Special Needs for certain kids that are eligible for financial assistance in the adoption process.
+Answer Federal rules describe Special Needs for certain kids that are eligible for financial assistance in the adoption process.
 So special Needs does not necessarily mean that the child has a specific disability.
 The state of Florida has certain criteria that determine whether a child is considered Special Needs.
 If the child has one or more of the below criteria, the child will qualify for Special Needs assistance in the state of Florida:

-• EIght years of age or older
+• Eight years of age or older

 • African American or racially mixed parentage